StardustLID/StardustLID/README.md

-# A (Sound and Complete) Introduction to Stardust
+# Who am I?

 Hey!
 This is :stars:Stardust here.
+I'm pursuing my Ph.D. in Electrical Engineering at the [University of Toronto](https://www.utoronto.ca/).

-I'm a year 4 [dual degree](https://techmgmt.hkust.edu.hk/) student in **Computer Science** and **General Business Management** (plus a 3rd major in **Electronic Engineering**) at [HKUST](https://hkust.edu.hk/home).
+I graduated from the [Dual Degree Program](https://techmgmt.hkust.edu.hk/) at [HKUST](https://hkust.edu.hk/home), majoring in **Computer Science** and **General Business Management** (plus a 3rd major in **Electronic Engineering**).

-## Who am I?

-I'm now an undergraduate researcher under [Prof. Ling SHI](https://eesling.home.ece.ust.hk/)'s supervision for the project "RFID-based Indoor Localization for UGV".
-I'm also working on an algo trade project with my friends.

-Some of my previous responsibilities:

-- Previously a developer at :snowflake:[Flurry Finance](https://www.flurry.finance/), a DeFi yield aggregator, since Summer 2021 for over half a year
-- Led a student analyst team in prototyping a :chart_with_upwards_trend:FinTech startup prediction model by ML for [UBS (Zurich HQ)](https://www.ubs.com) in 2020 Q4
-- Team Leader and :zap:Senior Hardware Engineer in the Robocon Subteam of the [HKUST Robotics Team](https://robotics.ust.hk/) in my junior years at university

-I usually spend my own time enjoying :two_hearts:anime, :video_game:video games, :yum:food and :coffee:coffee (drinkable coffee, not `Java`).
+I usually spend my own time enjoying :two_hearts:anime, :video_game:video games, :yum:food and :coffee:coffee (not `Java`).

 ## My Research Interests

-I wish to do research that involves **numerical methods** and their **implementation in code**.
-Possible fields are:
-- scientific computing
-- signal processing
+I am currently interested in **stochastic and risk-aware control**.
+I've also been exposed to the following areas:
-- optimization
+- Event-Triggered Mechanism
-- control theory
+- Phase Theory

-A side dish would be formal methods for program verification, btw.

-## Recently I'm up to...

-- Learning bash scripting
-- Getting more productive with Linux-based OS (I partitioned my disk for Ubuntu lol)
-- Learning React.js and Next.js (somehow I need to learn some web programming...)

 ## Technologies I've Worked with